mohan2020/w2hsite/site/content/casestudies/livbetter.md

 <img class="center" src="/img/peng/livbetter.png" />

-The LivBetter program utilizes Way To Health for:
+## Way to Health use

 - **Two way texting**: SMS for medication reminders and also to receive BP and other data

-- **Rules**: Implementation of a clinician designed algorithm to detect abnormalities for follow-up
+- **Rules Engine**: Implementation of a clinician designed algorithm to detect abnormalities for follow-up

 - **Alerts**: To providers or other care providers in case of violations